 We disagree with this claim on two counts.
 First, few DFIs minimize income risk.
-Indeed, KK&K suggest that DFIs "maximize expected return and profit" (p.
+Indeed, Khandker, Khalily, and Khan (1995) suggest that DFIs "maximize expected return and profit" (p.
 46), which would require anything but to minimize risk.
 Second, variation in how funds are split between investment and lending over time and across programs has the same effect on the numerator of both the SDR and the SDI.
-The fact that the denominator of the SDR is always greater than or equal to the denominator of the SDI means that the SDR will be less than or equal than the SDI.
+The fact that the denominator of the SDR is always greater than or equal to the denominator of the SDI means that the SDR will be less than or equal to the SDI.

 While this does indeed imply that the SDR has less variation than the SDI, the reduced sensitivity also means that the SDR dampens differences and so is less useful as a tool to assess performance.

-Finally, KK&K claim that the SDI prescribes higher yields on loans as the only way to reduce subsidy dependence.
-This is not true (Yaron, 1992a and 1992b).
+Finally, Khandker, Khalily, and Khan (1995) claim that the SDI prescribes higher yields on loans as the only way to reduce subsidy dependence.
+This is not true (Yaron 1992a, 1992b).
 Increased yields on loans may indeed often be the easiest, quickest, and most practical way to decrease subsidy dependence, but a DFI that pursues efficiency will also use economies of scale, high recuperation, decreases in operating costs, and increases in deposit mobilization.
 For the example DFI and for the sample of DFIs in Benjamin (1994), subsidy independence resulted not so much from increased interest rates as from improved efficiency with age and growth.